A General Framework for Abstention Under Label Shift: A General Framework for Abstention under Label Shift

-Observe that $S^{I_0} = S - W_{I_0} - \sum_{i \ge I_0 + d} y_i w_{I_0}^- = S - W_{I_0} - (n^+ - s^+_{I_0 + d})w^-_{I_0}$.
-Thus, $S^{I_0}$ (and therefore the auROC after the interval $[I_0, I_0+d)$ is abstained on) can be computed for all $I_0$ in $O(N)$ time given the values of $S$, $W_{I_0}$, $n^+$, $s^+_i$ and $w^-_i$.
-The challenge, of course, is what to use for the labels $y_i$, given that we do not have access to this at test time.
-We could estimate $y_i$ via Monte-Carlo sampling, which would result in a $O(MN)$ algorithm where $M$ is the number of Monte-Carlo samples.
-However, we were able to bypass the sampling by substituting the expected value $p_i$ for $y_i$ in all the formulas, resulting in a deterministic $O(N)$ algorithm.
-Empirically, we found that the $O(MN)$ algorithm had very high Pearson and Spearman correlation to the $O(N)$ algorithm (Fig. ~\ref{fig:spearmancorr} \& ~\ref{fig:pearsoncorr}).
-Thus, in our experiments, we used the $O(N)$ algorithm.
-Pseudocode for both algorithms is in Sec. ~\ref{sec:appendixoptimauroc}.

-\subsubsection{Optimizing Weighted Cohen's Kappa}
+\subsection{Optimizing Weighted Cohen's Kappa}

 Cohen's Kappa quantifies the the agreement between two sets of ratings on categorical classes.
 Consider the multiclass setting where a predictor $f$ outputs a class $f(x)$ given an example $x$ (in neural networks, this is typically done by taking the $\argmax$ over the predicted class probabilities).
 Let $S$ denote the set of all examples, $N$ denote the size of $S$, $y(x)$ denote the true class of example $x$, and $W_{i,j}$ denote the penalty for predicting an example from class $i$ as being of class $j$.
 Let $N^i = \sum_{x \in S} \mathbbm{1}\{ y(x) = i\}$ denote the true number of examples in class $i$, and $F^i \coloneqq \sum_S \mathbbm{1}\{f(x) = i\}$ denote the number of examples predicted by $f$ as as being in class $i$.
 The weighted Cohen's Kappa metric is defined as $\kappa(S,f) \coloneqq 1 - \frac{\sum_{x \in S} W_{y(x),f(x)}}{\sum_i \sum_j \left( W_{i,j} \frac{N^i}{N} F^j \right)}$.
 A $\kappa$ of $1$ indicates perfect agreement between the ground truth ratings and $f$, while a $\kappa$ of near $0$ indicates random agreement (i.e. the level of agreement that would be expected if the class proportions produced by $f$ were kept fixed, but the predictions were made at random).
 A $\kappa$ of less than $0$ indicates that the agreement is worse than what is expected if predictions were made random.
-Cohen's Weighted Kappa was used as the evaluation metric in the Kaggle Diabetic Retinopathy Detection challenge \citep{Diabetic40:online}.